Hongkl/CSE583-Group12/README.md

 ### Background:
-So far, more than 50 million people have been infected COVID-19 worldwide, but we know: with the joint efforts of people, we will eventually overcome this pandemic.
-As graduate students in UW, we really care about how COVID-19 affects our community especially in the Washington State area.
-If in the future we want to look back on those past days and learn how it impacted our daily life, we need a tool to help us better visualize those data.
+The (COVID-19) pandemic has created both a public health crisis and an economic crisis in the United States.
+The pandemic has disrupted lives and created a global economic slowdown.
+As of December, 2020, there have been more than 15 million confirmed COVID19 cases in the United State, and more than 195 thousand cases in Washington State.
-For this reason, our project aims to provide a web-based visualization tool.
-We are going to combine COVID-19 dataset with Unemployment Rate data to show its impact on every counties in Washington State intuitively.
+On the other hand.
+The labor market devastation caused by this pandemic has been the quickest and most severe in recent U.S. history.
+Many firms reacted to the COVID-19 pandemic by reducing their operations.
+So many people have lost their jobs during the COVID19 pandemic.
+The unemployment rate has fallen sharply from a record high of 14.7% in April. but is still 3.2 percentage higher than it was in February, which is before the covid19 struck the US.
-Our project includes an interactive map from which users can check the history data for different counties in Washington State and make a comparison between different areas.
+As graduate students in UW, we really care about how COVID-19 affects our community.
+There are many datasets online but most of them are independent.
+It is hard to connect one data with the other.
+For this reason, the goal of out project is to provide a web-based visualization tool for users to better visaualize those data.
+We are going to combine COVID-19 dataset with Unemployment Rate data to show how infection ratio impacted on every county in Washington State.

 ### Installation